 Robinson Innovations, a just-in-time logistics expert, is a partner to the Bombardier plant in Kingston, Ontario since 2017.
-Robinson’s role is to reduce the overstock of parts used by Bombardier for construction of metro cars, light rail vehicles, trams, and commuter rail cars.
-Robinson Innovations acts a hub where it unloads parts received by various suppliers and sends them to Bombardier according to the orders they receive on a daily basis.
+Robinson’s role is to reduce the overstock of parts used by Bombardier for the construction of metro cars, light rail vehicles, trams, and commuter rail cars.
+Robinson Innovations acts as a hub where it unloads parts received by various suppliers and sends them to Bombardier according to the orders they receive on a daily basis.

 Handling the parts and protecting them during transport to Bombardier was the issue at hand.
 Read on to discover what a modular-cart solution has helped Robinson achieve.